 extent

 The attribute extent has the value class CV_GridEnvelope that shall contain the extent of the spatial domain of the coverage.
 It uses the value class CV_GridEnvelope which provides the grid coordinate values for the diametrically opposed corners of the grid.
-The default is that this value is derived from the bounding box for the data set or tile in a multi tile data set.
+The default is that this value is derived from the bounding box for the data set.

 sequencingRule